messagesafe/messagesafe.github.io/README.md

 For the decryption the same routine can be followed.

-Note, if you do use MessageSafe, it is wise to save its single HTML file in your mail box, in order to ensure future independent decryptions.
+Note.
+If you do use MessageSafe, it is wise to save its single HTML file in your mail box, in order to ensure future independent decryptions.

 ## Cryptography